Optimizing Hypertrophy: Volume for Maximum Gains Per Week

 Manipulating Volume for Optimal Results

 Volume can be manipulated through various training variables such as the number of sets, repetitions per set, and the intensity of the load.
 For instance, a bodybuilder might choose to perform multiple exercises targeting the same muscle group within a single session to maximize volume.
-This approach not only stimulates muscle fibers from different angles but also creates significant metabolic stress, which is another key driver of hypertrophy.
+This approach not only stimulates muscle fibers from different angles but also creates significant metabolic stress, which is considered another contributing factor to hypertrophy.

 Effective Volume Management for Muscle Growth